FikaWorks/website/content/members/_index.md

-+++
-title = "Co. for community"
-date = 2023-01-01T08:00:00-07:00
+---
+title: 'Co. for community'
+date: '2023-01-01T08:00:00-07:00'
-draft = false
+draft: false
+heading:
-heading = "We are a cooperative of engineers, firstly a community and secondly a company.
-We believe that a community structure helps our members be the best version of themselves." image = ""
+  'We are a cooperative of engineers, firstly a community and secondly a company.
+We believe that a community structure helps our members be the best version of themselves.'
-+++
+image: ''
+build:
+  render: always
+  list: always
+cascade:
+  - build:
+      render: never
+      list: local
+      publishResources: false
+---

 ## Co. for collective ownership